microsoft/Windows-driver-samples/general/toaster/umdf2/README.md

 ### Automatic deployment (root enumerated)

 Before you automatically deploy a driver, you must provision the target computer.
-For instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/en-us/library/windows/hardware/).
+For instructions, see [Provision a computer for driver deployment and testing](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1).

 1. On the host computer, in Visual Studio, in Solution Explorer, right click **package** (lower case), and choose **Properties**.
 Navigate to **Configuration Properties \> Driver Install \> Deployment**.